-The swing seat in the Wisteria-clad pergola is a favoured spot in the garden.
-And when sitting here, you can see several areas with different seasons of colour while the scent of the Wisteria adds to the experience.
+Sit at the top patio featuring a delightful bubbling fountain and a Wisteria-clad trellis, a favoured spot in the garden.
+This is a lovely view across the main herbaceous border, while the scent of the Wisteria adds to the experience.